ZackFra/Salesforce-Moxygen/README.md

 ### MockDML

-MockDML has no special methods that aren't already propagated up to the MockORM class.
+The MockDML methods update the system fields on the SOBject and persist them to a mock database under the hood.